velodrome-finance/VerifiedERC20/SPECIFICATION.md

 ### `HookRegistry`

-The registry contract manages hooks for a `VerifiedERC20` instance.
-Each hook can be associated with specific entrypoints and can be activated/deactivated.
+The registry contract manages hooks for `VerifiedERC20` deployments.
+Each hook can be associated with specific `VerifiedERC20` entrypoints and can be activated/deactivated.

 ### `VerifiedERC20`